Yomoni/maven-auto-upgrade-script/README.md

 ### _git_ cannot commit to the cloned repository

 This error occurs if no credentials/user settings are permanently used.
-Try to execute a ```git push``` command before executing the script to temporary remember GitHub access or [setup a git password cache](https://help.github.com/articles/caching-your-github-password-in-git/).
+Try to execute a ```git push``` command before executing the script to temporary remember GitHub access or [setup a git password cache](https://help.github.com/articles/caching-your-github-password-in-git/) or use SSH repository URL with a default accepted SSH key.

 ### _git_ cannot clone private repository